Hi C, welcome to VENTS! How have you been?

 More music of course and also I’m producing a few other records at the moment.
 I just finished executive producing Murkage Dave’s new record which is super dope, so that should be out soon.
 And aside from music, I’m still trying to figure this relationship shit out.
 I’ll keep you posted…

-Hi Rachael, welcome to VENTS!
+Hi Tim, welcome to VENTS!
 How have you been?
-Hello, thank you!
-I have been …
+I’m absolutely amazing!
+2019 was a …